Fiercest clashes since 1990s rage in Azerbaijan's ethnic Armenian enclave | Politics

 All-out war in the early 1990s led to hundreds of thousands of Azeris being driven out as the region, with heavy support from Armenia, threw off control from Baku and became self-governing.
 Hundreds of thousands more Armenians and Azeris were displaced from Azerbaijan and Armenia respectively.
 The new fighting has revived concern over stability in the South Caucasus, a corridor for pipelines carrying oil and gas to world markets.

 British Prime Minister Boris Johnson discussed the surge in violence with Erdogan in a call on Monday.
-Johnson's office stressed that Britain was calling for urgent de-escalation in Nagorno-Karabakh.
-TURKISH SUPPORT
+Johnson's office said that Britain was calling for urgent de-escalation in Nagorno-Karabakh.
+The UK, Belgium, Estonia, France and Germany plan to raise the conflict for discussion behind closed doors at the United Nations Security Council on Tuesday, diplomats said.

+TURKISH SUPPORT Armenia's parliament condemned what it said was a "full-scale military attack" by Azerbaijan on Nagorno-Karabakh.

 ALSO READ